-Special Students who later decide to have their units apply toward a degree at California Baptist University must formally make application for traditional student standing with the Office of Undergraduate Admissions.
+Special Students who later decide to have their units apply toward a degree at California Baptist University must formally make application for a standard degree seeking student standing with the Office of Undergraduate Admissions.
 When an applicant has submitted all the required documents, an evaluation will be made, and a decision rendered.